roy-t/MiniRTS/MiniRTS/Worklist.md

 # Worklist
 ## TODO

+### Misc
+- Allow scenes to share code or inherit
+- Make it cleaner to select or deselect render pipeline features
+- Make it possible to tweak parameters used by components (like shadowmap resolution) at runtime

+### Particles
+- Split emitters into transparent and additive emitters, add additive blending
+- Make particles work again with shadows
-- Particles need a lot more configurable parameters to look good
+- Particles need a lot more configurable parameters to look gooed
-    - Add a tint color to the shader so we can fade out almost dead particles!
-- Right now everything is rendered for everything use spatial partitioning.
-Crazy idea: seperate thread that keeps updating the spatial partitioning thing as fast as possible?
-- Stuff is starting to get a bit slow, OPTIMIZE!
+- Move Easings.cs to a separate projects
+- Figure out if we can use a geometry shader and just send points to the GPU

+### Models
+- Clean up code
+- Make batch processing work like particles

+### UI
+- Separate UI code into parts, have this reflect in the UI rendering and serialization code
+- Clean-up all code that generates UI sliders
+- Give components more control over the kind of UI controls they get (infinite sliders, ranges.. etc..)

+### General
+- Find bottlenecks and optimize

 ## Interesting

-- Particle effects via a new method that weighs by depth so we can do it in 1 pass
 - Reflections
 - Water
 - Terrain/tree/water generation